infinum/frontend-handbook/JavaScript/Style guide.md

 Based on the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript).

-This style guide contains only changes since ES5.
-For other rules, check out the [ES5 styleguide](JS%20Styleguide).

 ## [References](#references)

 Avoid using ``var``.
 If you're working with values that don't change, use ``const``.
 In other cases, use ``let``.